Ho Chi Minh: Political activities in France

-In December 1920, Quốc (Hồ) became a representative to the Congress of Tours of the Socialist Party of France, voted for the Third International and was a founding member of the French Communist Party.
+In December 1920, Quốc (Hồ) became a representative to the Congress of Tours of the French Section of the Workers' International, voted for the Third International, and was a founding member of the French Communist Party.
 Taking a position in the Colonial Committee of the party, he tried to draw his comrades' attention towards people in French colonies including Indochina, but his efforts were often unsuccessful.
 While living in Paris, he reportedly had a relationship with a dressmaker named Marie Brière.
-As discovered in 2018, Quốc also had relations with the members of Provisional Government of the Republic of Korea like Kim Kyu-sik, Jo So-ang while in Paris.
+As a French police document discovered in 2018, Quốc also had relations with the members of Provisional Government of the Republic of Korea like Kim Kyu-sik, Jo So-ang while in Paris.
+While in there, Ho Chi Minh broadened his political opportunities through contact with Chinese and Korean nationalists, many of whom were linked to Protestant institutions, as well as with French and Vietnamese Protestants.
+While aware of Protestant discourses on liberty, his commitment lay with proletarian internationalism.
+From 1919 onward, he embraced Leninist anticolonial positions and eventually aligned with the French Communist Party.
+Over time, his political stance became more rigid and exclusive.

 During this period, he began to write journal articles and short stories as well as run his Vietnamese nationalist group.
 In May 1922, he wrote an article for a French magazine criticizing the use of English words by French sportswriters.
 The article implored Prime Minister Raymond Poincaré to outlaw such Franglais as le manager, le round and le knock-out.
 His articles and speeches caught the attention of Dmitry Manuilsky, who would soon sponsor his trip to the Soviet Union and under whose tutelage he would become a high-ranking member of the Soviet Comintern.